DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 The `alignTicks` property makes the scale take the number of ticks from another scale of the same direction and spread its own range over them, so that both grids match.
 The accepted values of the property are:

-- `false/undefined` - the scale chooses the number of its ticks on its own
+- `false/undefined` - the scale chooses the number of its ticks on its own.
+Only the first scale of the direction renders the grid, while the second one renders its labels, its own scale line and its `targetLine` and `targetValue`, if they are specified
 - `true` - the scale takes the number of ticks from the main scale of the same direction (`"left"` for the vertical direction and `"bottom"` for the horizontal one), so the grid lines of both scales coincide
 - `string` - the position of the scale to take the number of ticks from (`"left"` | `"right"` | `"bottom"` | `"top"`), which has to be of the same direction